 Norvergence Judgment: According to the highly experienced professionals at Norvergence , the Sierra Club needs to furnish evidence of stake in the Mineral King Valley to claim any suing rights.

 Case 3: Tennessee Valley Authority v.
 Hill

-Norvergence Judgment: After critically studying each and every aspect of the case, the experts at Norvergence LLC suggest that keeping the critical habitat of an endangered species (snail darter fish) at stake and constructing a dam that will destroy this habitat should not be done.
+Norvergence Judgment: After critically studying each and every aspect of the case, the Norvergence Foundation INC team suggests that keeping the critical habitat of an endangered species (snail darter fish) at stake and constructing a dam that will destroy this habitat should not be done.
 Every step should be taken within the jurisdictional bounds.

 Case 4: Juliana v. the United States

 Juliana v. the United States was a lawsuit filed by the youth asserting that the government’s affirmative actions have led to drastic environmental changes.
 Because of this, the constitutional rights of the youngster’s have suffered.
 The constitutional rights included the right to freedom, life, liberty, property, etc.